darkreapyre/Athena-HOL/Lab1/README.md

 ![athenatablecreatequery-nytaxi.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab1/athenatablecreatequery-nytaxi.png)

->**Note:**
->	Running the following sample query on the NYTaxiRides table you just created will not return any result as no metadata about the partition is added to the Amazon Athena table catalog.
+>**Note:** Running the following sample query on the `TaxiData_parquet` table you just created will not return any result as no metadata about the partition is added to the Amazon Athena table catalog.
 >```sql
->   SELECT * FROM TaxiData_parquet limit 10
+>SELECT * FROM TaxiData_parquet limit 10
 >```

 ### Adding partition metadata to Amazon Athena